25prabhu10/notes/docs/Languages/C-Sharp/ASP_NET/ASP_NET_Core_API.md

 ### Authentication And Authorization

-- Implemented using the ASP.NET Core Identity packages.
+- Implemented using the ASP.NET Core Identity packages

-- ASP.NET Core Identity contains reusable code for dealing with accounts, passwords, and other authentication concerns.
+- ASP.NET Core Identity contains reusable code for dealing with accounts, passwords, and other authentication concerns

 - Use `OpenIddict` for OpenId implementation